Provides students with the opportunity to work with a faculty member on one of their ongoing research projects and/or within the community.

 This project is a collaboration between Dr. Rebecca Raby’s and Dr. Christine Tardif-Williams’ research team and a local service organization that addresses homelessness.
 For two years we have been conducting research in an after-school program to understand children’s (ages 8-14) experiences of living in a shelter for homeless families.
 Our research project involves conducting ongoing participant observation, including arts-based and interactive activities, and we have also interviewed staff members.

 As a research team member, you will work as part of the research team on one of a number of possible projects.
-Projects could include spending time with homeless children in the after-school program and engaging in participant observation, designing and facilitating creative, arts-based activities, interviewing children about their experiences living in shelter, with friends, family, and pets and within sports and at school, and organizing, analyzing and preparing written or oral summaries of existing data.
+Projects could include spending time with homeless children in the after-school program and engaging in participant observation, designing and facilitating creative, arts-based activities, and organizing, analyzing and preparing written or oral summaries of existing data.
 Your individual project will be negotiated at a meeting with Dr. Raby and Dr. Tardif-Williams.

 Research in the Developmental Neuroscience lab looks at how children and young people understand language and direct their attention as well as the cognitive, sensory and mental health factors that relate to this processing.